alecngai/07_Pwelett_Hackard_Analysis/README.md

 This table was created using groupby and count on the membership_eligibility.csv, we can see the amount of roles that need to be filled soon as all these employees are close to their retirement age.

 - Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

+There are not enough for managers, there are only 2 managers at the company and there none in the retirement-ready employees.
+We would advise them to prepare for more management training, as managers are crucial to the workflow of a company.